Lawrence-Leung/2023-FinanceModeling-project/README_EN.md

 ## Follow-up research results

 The follow-up research results of this project have been published at the 2024 Guangdong-Hong Kong-Macao Greater Bay Area International Academic Conference on Digital Economy and Artificial Intelligence (DEAI2024).
-Paper citations will be published in subsequent updates.
+The citation information of this paper is listed below:

+Liang, L., Guo, S., & Xie, Z. (2024).
+Design and analysis of an innovative arbitrage strategy: Bridging stock index futures and cross-border ETFs.
+In Proceedings of the 2024 Guangdong-Hong Kong-Macao Greater Bay Area International Conference on Digital Economy and Artificial Intelligence (pp. 909–914).
+Association for Computing Machinery. https://doi.org/10.1145/3675417.3675568

 ## Copyright